Nytra/ResoniteHotReloadLib/README.md

 ```

 Note: The HotReloader will call `BeforeHotReload` on the type that you provide here, so make sure it is the correct type!

+There is some example mod code for hot reloading here: https://github.com/Nytra/ResoniteHotReloadLib/blob/main/ExampleMod/ExampleMod.cs